Helpful Scripts

 }

 Here we're creating a new variable "fileOK" that will be set to "true" if the file is successfully opened.
-The file open method takes three parameters.
-The first one is the mode and can be "r" for reading, "w" for writing, or "e" for editing.
-The second parameter is the Mac OS file type again and the third parameter is the Mac OS file creator.
-The last two parameters are ignored by Windows.
+The file open method takes up to three parameters, but we'll only be using the first one.
+The first parameter is the mode and can be "r" for reading, "w" for writing, or "e" for editing.

 Following the file open operation, we have a test to see if it was successful (in which case "fileOK" will have been set to "true" and execution of the script continues.
 If fileOK comes back false, the script issues the alert "File open failed" and exits.